navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 ## Considered options

 1. Server rendering (`next start`): Generates the full HTML markup for a page on the server in response to navigation.
-Minimal client-side JS is possible, even for personalized sites.
+Initial page data can be fetched on the server.
 2. Prerendering (`next export`): At compile time, a separate HTML file is generated for each URL.
 Only the initial state of the page is generated as static HTML.
 To display personalized data, client-side JS is required and the page's DOM is updated.

 ## Decision drivers